moonmaster9000/memories/readme.markdown

 #Introduction

 A simple gem for adding versioning to your CouchRest::Model::Base documents.
+When you update a document, the previous version gets stored as an attachment on the document.
+This versioning strategy was originally created here: http://blog.couch.io/post/632718824/simple-document-versioning-with-couchdb

+##Installation

+    $ gem install memories

+##How does it work?

+    class Book < CouchRest::Model::Versioned::Base
+      use_database VERSIONING_DB

+      property :name
+      view_by :name
+    end

+    b = Book.create :name => "2001"
+    b.current_version #==> 1
+    b.name = "2001: A Space Odyssey"
+    b.save
+    b.current_version #==> 2
+    b.previous_version #==> 1
+    b.name #==> "2001: A Space Odyssey"
+    b.revert_to!
+1
+    b.name #==> "2001"
+    b.current_version #==> 3